taktran/rec/README.md

 # Rec

-A record and playback library
+Maybe this will be a record and playback library someday.
+Right now it is a playground for Observables and co.

 ## Development